jonasjaeger-sci/mod905/README.md

 ## Alternative Workflow (#2): Machine learning enhancement of existing pyretis-pyvisa library
-This project would aim to extend the existing pyretis-pyvisa library by adding machine learning further machine learning functionalities e.g SVM.
+This project would aim to extend the existing pyretis-pyvisa library by adding further machine learning functionalities e.g SVM.

  **1. Module: Access files and information produced by pyretis**